Edwin050188/shopping_app/README.md

 # shopping_app
-an e-commerce shopping app with react native
+  A shopping app using React Navigation, Redux, Redux-Thunk and Firebase.